boazbk/tcs/lec_07_other_models.md

 In addition to the memory array, the word RAM model also contains a  constant number of _registers_ $r_1,\ldots,r_k$ that also contain a single word.
 The operations in this model include loops, arithmetic on registers, and reading and writing from a memory location addressed by the register.

-We will use an extension of NAND++ to capture the RAM model.
+We will use an extension of NAND-TM to capture the RAM model.
 Specifically, we define the _NAND<< programming language_ as follows:

 * The variables are allowed to be (non negative) _integer valued_ rather than only Boolean.
 That is, a scalar variable `foo` holds an non negative integer in $\N$ (rather than only a bit in $\{0,1\}$), and an array variable `Bar` holds an array of integers.